rockoo/InstagramAPI/README.md

 ## Adapters

-Currently the packages offers only Guzzle as HTTP adapter but you may easily build your own by extending `HttpAbstract` and implementing `HttpAdapterInterface`
+Currently the package only offers Guzzle as HTTP adapter but you may easily build your own by extending `HttpAbstract` and implementing `HttpAdapterInterface`

 ### Example
 ```php